extraptz/.github/profile/README.md

 ## Hi there 👋
-We are Extrap, the software development company based in Dar es Salaam, Tanzania.
+We are Extrap, the professional software development company based in Dar es Salaam, Tanzania.
 <br>
 <br>
 We craft custom sofware solutions to empower your business.